jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ### KDE [^33]

 The KDE project (originally the K Desktop Environment) was the first opensource Linux desktop environment project.
 Started by Matthias Ettrich at the university of Tübingen in Germany in 1996.
 The first release of the `Kool Desktop Environment` was in 1998 and the name was a *"clever hack"* of the CDE--`Common Desktop Environment`--developed for Unix by Sun, HP, and IBM.
 KDE focused on the lack of perceived usability in CDE.
 You and I may take desktop environments for granted based on our experience with Mac and Windows respectively.
 Unix and Linux in 1998, did not have the same capabilities--just a mix of window managers and independent applications.
 At the time of development there were only a few toolkits available that could be used for creating desktop environments in Linux.
 One of them was [Qt](https://www.qt.io/ "Qt"), pronounced *"cute-ee"*.
 Qt was a good choice for developers because at the time was the only toolkit that had C++ language bindings.
 GTK was C only at this point.
 Matthias Ettrich chose the best technology at the time for developing GUIs.
 Qt was initially developed by a company called Trolltech.

 In 1998 Qt was not available under a completely *"free software"* license.
 It had a modified license called the QPL, stating that non-commercial software projects for Unix/Linux were allowable.
 By 2000 Trolltech relicensed Qt to be GPL compliant.
 This fact still upset Richard Stallman who never forgave KDE for initially using a non-GPL compatible license.
 As an aside, Nokia bought Trolltech in 2008 but Qt remained under GPL license. [^34] Qt was used by Nokia to power their Symbian OS which dominated the cellular market as the predominant OS until Android unseated it by 2010.

 KDE is unique because although Qt has vendor input to the project, KDE itself is not vendor owned.
-KDE is also not tied to a single Linux distro in the way that GNOME and Red Hat are intricately tied together now.
+KDE is also not tied to a single Linux distro.
 Distros such as [openSUSE](opensuse.org "opensuse"), [Mageia](mageia.org "Mageia"), [Chakra](www.chakralinux.org "Chakra Linux"), [KDE Neon Ubuntu](https://neon.kde.org "KDE Neon Ubuntu webpage"), [PCLinuxOS](www.pclinuxos.com "PC Linux OS") and even FreeBSD are using KDE by default or have it available in software repositories.
-Plasma 6 is the latest version of KDE.
+The Steam Deck portable hand-held gaming system [uses KDE as its desktop](https://arstechnica.com/gaming/2022/02/linux-on-steam-deck-what-you-need-to-know-what-currently-works/ "webpage article about KDE use on Steam Deck").

 #### Plasma Mobile